ajdev05/DRONE-OBJECT-DETECTION/README.md

 ### Prerequisites

-To run this project, you need to have Python 3.11 installed on your system.
+To run this project, you need to have Python 3.11 and PIP installed on your system.
 Additionally, ensure you have the Tello drone and a compatible device for communication (e.g., laptop, smartphone).

 ### Installing